thedevyansh/v4/content/featured/SwiftChat/index.md

   - pandas
 ---

 A web-based chat application with integrated sentiment analysis.
 It allows users to chat personally and in groups using randomly allocated IDs.
-It helps users find important messages in the pool of messages.
-The messages are segregated in real-time and accessed at the click of a button.
+The users can find important messages in the pool of messages.
+The messages are segregated in real-time and accessed at the click of a button 💬.